Computing @Bates FAQ’s

 Microsoft Office 365 is available to students for free from Microsoft.
 To get started go to http://products.office.com/en-us/student and follow the instructions.

 For Windows computers, Windows 7 and Windows 8 are supported.
 Windows XP is no longer supported.
 For Mac computers, Mac OS X v10.6 and higher are supported.
 Beta releases of operating systems are not supported.
 We also recommend keeping your operating system up-to-date* by performing all updates when prompted.

 *Current operating system upgrades are required in order to access the Bates network.

-Wireless network access is available in Ladd Library, Chase Hall, Commons, Perry Atrium in Pettengill Hall, major classroom buildings and all residence halls.
+Wireless network access is available in Ladd Library, Chase Hall, Commons, Perry Atrium in Pettengill Hall, major classroom and athletic buildings and all residence halls.

 Personal wireless equipment is not permitted on the Bates network.
 Students will be asked to remove any personal wireless equipment that is on the network.